microsoft/azure-pipelines-tasks/Tasks/Maven/README.md

 ####Code Coverage
 Use the next options to manage your code coverage options.
 If your Build file already has Code Coverage enabled, you can ignore this section and use the Publish Code Coverage task to upload results to TFS/VSTS

 - **CodeCoverage Tool :** Select the code coverage tool you want to use.
 Currently JaCoCo and Cobertura are supported.
+For JaCoCo, make sure `jacocoant.jar` is available in lib folder of Ant installation.
+For cobertura, set up an environment variable `COBERTURA_HOME` pointing to the cobertura jars location.
+[Click here](http://www.eclemma.org/jacoco/trunk/doc/ant.html) to know more about Jacoco and [Click here](https://github.com/cobertura/cobertura/wiki/Ant-Task-Reference) to know more about Cobertura.

 - **Class Inclusion/Exclusion Filters :** This option is enabled only when you select one tool in the above option.
 Provide a comma separated list of filters to include or exclude classes from collecting code coverage.
 For example: +:com.*,+:org.*,-:my.app*.*.
 - **Class Files Directories :** This option is enabled only when you select JaCoCo as code coverage tool.
 This field is required for a multi module project.
-Code coverage reports are created using ANT task.
 Specify comma seperated list of relative paths from Maven POM file to directories containing class files, archive files(jar, war etc.).
 Code coverage is reported for class files present in the directories.
 For example: target/classes,target/testClasses.

 - **Source Files Directories :** This option is enabled only when you select JaCoCo as code coverage tool.
 This field is required for a multi module project.
 Code coverage reports are created using ANT task.
 Specify comma seperated list of relative paths from Maven POM file to source directories.
 Code coverage reports will use these to highlight source code.
 For example: src/java,src/Test.